Fees at our Consulting Rooms

-Health insurance policies cover inpatient treatment, but not for consultations outside of hospital.
+BallaratOSM will charge a fee for your time discussing your condition with your surgeon.
+This is not covered by private health insurance, which contributes towards hospital based treatment.
 Our fees reflect the AMA fee structure.
 Payments can be made at our clinic via EFTPOS, VISA or MASTERCARD.
 We can help you claim any Medicare rebate to be paid directly into your account.
 Fees for surgery are seperate (see below).
 Most surgical procedures includes consultations for about six weeks afterwards.

 Standard consultation fee: $190 – payable on the day (Medicare rebate of $72.75 is claimable).